-In my interview with the author of The Final Race, he shares how God changed his course from one continent to another.
-There, in China, he met the love of his life and walked the ways of his longtime hero, Eric Liddell.
+Has God ever redirected your path?
+In my interview with the author of The Final Race, he shares how God changed his course from Germany to China.
+There, he met the love of his life and walked the ways of his longtime hero, Eric Liddell.
 [Tweet that!]

 Eric, when did God first call you to teach English in China?
 Did Eric Liddell’s story inspire you?

 I was working in New York at the time and preparing for overseas mission work with my denomination.
 I was interested in Germany, but there were no slots available.
 They suggested China, which did not appeal to me at all.